-- The Pythagorean formula - The double angle formulas for sin and cos - How to use the addition formulas to expand $\cos(a+b)$ and similar expressions, and to find products of expressions such as $\cos(a)\cos(b)$, etc.. - How to solve trigonometric equations (study the various examples given in class/homework).
+- The Pythagorean formula by heart - How to use the double angle formulas for sin and cos, and the addition formulas to expand $\cos(a+b)$ and similar expressions, and to find products of expressions such as $\cos(a)\cos(b)$, etc.. - How to solve trigonometric equations (study the various examples given in class/homework).

-12 Applied problems
+11 Applied problems